dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 This file contains a single function (for now) that will issue `GET` requests to the backend and populate a `ListView` with the response.
 Note that in [Kotlin, functions can be declared at the top level in a file](https://kotlinlang.org/docs/reference/functions.html#function-scope), meaning you do not need to create a class to hold a function.

 Another important aspect of the code above is that the `ENDPOINT` is hard-coded to `http://10.0.2.2:8080/`.
-This URL refers to the RESTful API that we have started before so, if you are not using an emulator, you might need to change this value to the local `IP` address of your computer.
+This URL refers to the RESTful API that we have started before so, if you are not using an emulator, you might need to change this value to the `IP` address of your computer on your local network.

 ### Rendering To-Do Items